stef-timmermans/YeastLume/data-loading/README.md

 data/test/B     # testing ground truth (fluorescence)
 ```

 A configuration file is then utilized to point the model to the correct path for training, validation, and testing data.
 Please see [the homepage of the BBDM repository](https://github.com/xuekt98/BBDM) for more information.
-Roughly 80% of frames are used for training, 10% for validating, and 10% for testing, without overlap.

 The [single frame testing notebook](test_single_frame.ipynb) can be used to debug and try new logic, which should be brought forward into the [full preprocessing notebook](data_preprocessing.ipynb).
 Please see the files [`raw-data/README.md`](raw-data/README.md) and [`example-data/README.md`](example-data/README.md) if more context is required in terms of input data.